What is sales data?

 Every sales leader wants to improve the way their team works.
 To do this, you need to gain insights.
-It's incredibly important that your B2B sales team tracks and measures data, preferably on a weekly basis, in order to fine-tune your process and win long-term customers.
+It's vital that your B2B sales team tracks and measures data, preferably on a weekly basis; the goal is to fine-tune your process and win long-term customers.

 Consistent data tracking can help you pinpoint the bottlenecks in your pipeline.
 For instance, if a rep's meeting booked rate falls from one week to the next, you can immediately implement a sales training program to get them back up to speed.

-Sales data is invaluable for optimising processes, such as shortening the sales cycle, aligning sales and marketing goals and monitoring team KPIs.
+Sales data is invaluable for optimising lead generation strategies and processes, such as shortening the sales cycle, aligning sales and marketing goals and monitoring team KPIs.